Nuance-XINFRA/Hera-Monitoring/README.md

 Be careful to always use the one you really want to avoid data loss.

+## Configuration

+### Elasticsearch

+You'll find several configuration files in the /run/elasticsearch folder:
+* *elasticsearch.yml*: This is the Elasticsearch Configuration file.
+The one we provide just add the support for HTTP Cross Domain requests.
+* *curator.json*: This is a configuration file to configure your data retention in ElasticSearch.
+The one we provide specify a retention of 14 days for the Logstash data.
+* *logging.yml*: The logging configuration file.
+The one we provide is the default one provided by ElasticSearch.

+### Grafana

+You'll find only one configuration file in the /run/grafana folder:
+* *config.js*: This is the Grafana Configuration file.
+The one we provide specify the correct host/port for the other services Grafana needs to communicate with.

+### Graphite

+You'll find several configuration files in the /run/graphite folder:
+* *carbon.conf*: This is the Carbon (the backend use by Graphite) Configuration file.
+The one we provide should be good for most of the cases but feel free to customize it.
+* *storage-schemas.conf*: Another Carbon Configuration file.
+This one is useful to configure the retentions of your Graphite data.

+### Kibana

+You'll find only one configuration file in the /run/kibana folder:
+* *config.js.*: This is the Kibana Configuration file.
+The one we provide specify the correct host/port for the other services Kibana needs to communicate with.

+### Logstash

+### Monitoring Proxy (nginx)

+### Sensu

+### Sensu Client

+### Uchiwa

 ## Credits
 * Authors & Maintainers: [Brice Argenson](https://github.com/bargenson/), [Sylvain Boily](https://github.com/djsly/)
 * Contributors: You? :-)